scaldi/scaldi-website/learn.md

 All forms of inject expect and implicit instance of `Injector` to be in scope.
 If you are injecting in the module definition, then it already provides one for you.
-If you are injecting in you own classes, then the best approach you be to provide the implicit injector instance as a constructor argument, as shown in the example above.
+If you are injecting in you own classes, then the best approach would be to provide the implicit injector instance as a constructor argument, as shown in the example above.

 ### Inject Single Binding

 To inject a single binding you need to use `inject` method.
-It tales a type parameter, which is the type of the binding and would treated as a `TypeTagIdentifier`.
+It takes a type parameter, which is the type of the binding and would treated as a `TypeTagIdentifier`.
 You can also provide additional biding identifiers using `identified by` and separate identifiers with `and` word: